bumperactive-com/how-to/product-creation.md

 ![](images/product-creation26.png?raw=true)
   + Make sure the option is set as a *Dropdown* since it will be hidden from customers.
   + Make sure the option value is marked as *Default*.
-    - Otherwise, product cannot be added to cart, since the customer will not be able to select a required option.
+    - Otherwise, product cannot be added to cart because the customer will not be able to select a required option.
   + If the option looks good, you can cancel out.
 If not, make necessary changes and click **Save**.
   + **The new product is now ready for review!**